 Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
 We found coliforms indicating the need to look for potential problems in water treatment or distribution.
 When this occurs, we are required to conduct assessments to identify any problems that were found during these assessments.

-During this past year, one Level 2 Assessment was required to be completed for our water system.
-One Level 2 Assessment was completed.
-In addition, we were required to take one corrective action and we completed this action.
+During the past year, we were required to conduct two Level 1 Assessments.
+Two Level 1 Assessments were completed.
+In addition, we were required to take two corrective actions and we completed both actions.